 The Very Large Array is a large and complex modern instrument.
-It is also an extremely flexible instrument, and we are always interested in imaginative and innovative ways of using it.
-Potential users are reminded that the VLA is not a 'black box', and some familiarity with the principles and practices of its operation are necessary before efficient use can be made of it.
+It cannot be treated as a "black box", and some familiarity with the principles and practices of its operation is necessary before efficient use can be made of it.
 Although the NRAO strives to make use of the VLA as simple as possible, users must be aware that proper selection of observing mode and calibration technique is often crucial to the success of an observing program.
 Inexperienced and first-time users are especially encouraged to enlist the assistance of an experienced colleague or NRAO staff member for advice on, or direct participation in, an observing program.
-See Section 3.9 for details.
+See Section 4.9 for details.
+The VLA is an extremely flexible instrument, and we are always interested in imaginative and innovative ways of using it.

-1.0 BASIC PARAMETERS OF THE VLA
+2 BASIC PARAMETERS OF THE VLA

 The VLA is a 27-element array which will produce images of the radio sky at a wide range of frequencies and resolutions.
 The basic data produced by the array are the visibilities, or measures of the spatial coherence function, formed by correlation of signals from the array's elements.
 The most common mode of operation uses these data, suitably calibrated, to form images of the radio sky as a function of sky position and frequency.
-Another mode of observing (commonly called "phased array") allows operation of the array as a single element through summation of the individual antenna signals.
+Another mode of observing (commonly called phased array) allows operation of the array as a single element through summation of the individual antenna signals.
 This mode is commonly used for VLBI observing and for observations of rapidly varying objects.

-The VLA can vary its resolution over a range exceeding a factor of 100 through movement of its component antennas.
+The VLA can vary its resolution over a range exceeding a factor of 32 through movement of its component antennas.
 There are four basic arrangements, called configurations, whose scales vary by the ratios 1:3.2:10:32 from smallest to largest.
-These configurations are denoted 'D', 'C', 'B', and 'A' respectively.
-In addition, there are 3 'hybrid' configurations labelled BnA, CnB, and DnC, in which the North arm antennas are deployed in the next larger configuration than the SE and SW arm antennas, and which are especially well suited for observations of sources south of δ = -20°.
-The array completes one cycle through all four configurations in a 16 month period.
-The configuration schedule for 1992 and 1993, and the approximate long-term schedule are outlined in Tables I(a) and I(b).
+These configurations are denoted D, C, B, and A respectively.
+In addition, there are 3 "hybrid" configurations labelled BnA, CnB, and DnC, in which the North arm antennas are deployed in the next larger configuration than the SE and SW arm antennas, and which are especially well suited for observations of sources south of $\delta = -15^{\circ}$.
+The array completes one cycle through all four configurations in approximately a 16 month period.
+The configuration schedule for 1993 and 1994, and the approximate long-term schedule are outlined in Tables 1 and 2.
 Updates to this table are published in the NRAO and AAS Newsletters.
-Read Section 3.1 for information on proposal deadlines, and on how to submit an observing proposal.
+Read Section 4.1 for information on proposal deadlines, and on how to submit an observing proposal.